matter-labs/era-contracts/docs/bridging/bridgehub/bridgehub.md

 > In the next paragraphs we will often refer to `L1AssetRouter` as performing something.
 It is good enough for understanding of how bridgehub functionality works.
 Under the hood though, it mainly serves as common entry that calls various asset handlers that are chosen based on asset id.
 You can read more about it in the custom asset bridging documentation (FIXME: link).

-Let’s say that a ST has ETH as its base token.
+Let’s say that a ZKChain has ETH as its base token.
 Let’s say that the depositor wants to bridge USDC to that chain.
 We can not use `BridgeHub.requestL2TransactionDirect`, because it only takes base token `mintValue` and then starts an L1→L2 transaction rightaway out of the name of the user and not the `L1AssetRouter`.

 We need some way to atomically deposit both ETH and USDC to the shared bridge + start a transaction from `L1AssetRouter`.
 For that we have a separate function on `Bridgehub`: `BridgeHub.requestL2TransactionTwoBridges`.
 The reason behind the name “two bridges” is a bit historical: the transaction supposed compose to do actions with two bridges: the bridge responsible for base tokens and the second bridge responsible for any other token.